Savior of Baseball ‒ Judge Kenesaw Mountain Landis ‒ Played on the Jungle Country Club Golf Course

 Landis was often called upon to throw out the first pitch at important games.

-Publisher's note: This post is one in a series of articles about the people who played on the celebrated Jungle Country Club golf course, leaving footprints across today's Azalea neighborhood.
+_______________________________________________________________________ Publisher's note: This post is one in a series of articles about the people who played on the celebrated Jungle Country Club golf course, leaving footprints across today's Azalea neighborhood.
 For more information about Judge Landis, click here to visit the Wikipedia page.